github/opensource.guide/_articles/how-to-contribute-to-open-source.md

 [24 Pull Requests](https://24pullrequests.com/)
 [Up For Grabs](http://up-for-grabs.net/)

-### Finding a project to contribute to
+### A checklist before you contribute
 When you’ve found a project you’d like to contribute to, do a quick scan to make sure that the project is suitable for accepting contributions.
 Otherwise, your hard work may never get a response.

 Here’s a handy checklist to evaluate whether a project is good for new contributors:

-- [ ] Meets the definition of open source
+#### Meets the definition of open source
-  - [ ] Does it have a license?
-Usually, this is a file called LICENSE in the root of the repository.
 If the project doesn’t have an [open source license](https://choosealicense.com/), you are playing with legal :fire:.
 Find a different project.
 You may want to open an issue to suggest the project adds an open source license.

+  - [ ] Does it have a license?
+Usually, this is a file called LICENSE in the root of the repository.

-- [ ] Project actively accepts contributions
+#### Project actively accepts contributions
-  - Look at the list of commits on the master branch.
-On GitHub, from a project’s homepage, you can find this by clicking “Commits” in the top bar. (show a photo of this with Atom as an example)
+Start by looking at commit activity on the master branch.
+On GitHub, you can see this information on a repository's homepage.
-    - When was the most recent commit?
+  - [ ] When was the latest commit?
-    - How often do people commit?
-    - How many contributors does it have?
+  - [ ] How many contributors does the project have?
+  - [ ] How often do people commit?
+(On GitHub, you can find this by clicking “Commits” in the top bar and scrolling through the commits.)

-  - Look at the issues.
-On GitHub, from a project’s homepage, you can find this by clicking the “Issues” tab.
+Next, look at the issues.
+On GitHub you can find this by clicking on a project's “Issues” tab.)
-    - How many open issues are there?
-If there are many open issues, that’s okay, but it’s more important that issues are actively discussed.
+  - [ ] How many open issues are there?
+  - [ ] Do maintainers respond quickly to issues when they are opened?
-    - Is there active discussion on the issues?
+  - [ ] Is there active discussion on the issues?
+(On GitHub, the chat bubble next to each issue tells you how many comments it's received).
-    - Are the issues recent?
+  - [ ] Are the issues recent?
-    - How recently was an issue closed?
-On GitHub, click the “closed” link above the open issues page to see closed issues.
+  - [ ] Are issues getting closed?
+(On GitHub, click the “closed” tab on the Issues page to see closed issues, and scroll through the dates.)

-  - Look at the pull requests.
-On GitHub, from a project’s homepage, you can find this by clicking the “Pull Requests” tab.
+Now do the same for pull requests.
+On GitHub, you can find this by clicking on a project's “Pull Requests” tab.
-    - How many open pull requests are there?
+  - [ ] How many open pull requests are there?
+  - [ ] Do maintainers respond quickly to pull requests when they are opened?
-    - Is there active discussion on the pull requests?
+  - [ ] Is there active discussion on the pull requests?
+  - [ ] Are the pull requests recent?
-    - How recently were any pull requests merged?
+  - [ ] How recently were any pull requests merged?
+(On GitHub, click the “closed” tab on the Pull Requests page to see closed PRs, and scroll through the dates.)

-  - If there are no recent updates to any of the above, that might be okay.
-It could mean that the project is stable.
-Instead, take a look at the most recent issues or pull requests.
-How quickly did the maintainers respond?
-- [ ] Project is welcoming
+#### Project is welcoming
+A project that is friendly and welcoming signals that they will be receptive to new contributors.
   - [ ] Do the maintainers respond helpfully to questions in issues?
   - [ ] Are people friendly in the issues, discussion forum, and chat (ex.
 IRC or Slack)?
   - [ ] Do pull requests get reviewed?